DesperC/Awesome-Splatoon3-Hacking/README.md

 ### Switch
 Use [NX Dump Tool](https://github.com/DarkMatterCore/nxdumptool?scrlybrkr=c562aa65) to dump the romfs of the game

+# Editing Save Files
+First ya gotta obtain a save file. you can get your own save file to hack or download the one in the essential downloads

 # How to use mods
 Before you create your first mod, you need to learn how to actually install them.
 Open the root of your SD card (for emulators go to the root of your virtual sd card)